-The library also loans iPads, chargers, power strips, charger packs, white boards and markers, full spectrum "happy" lights, headphones, and outdoor use inflatable loungers.
+As part of its commitment to being student-focused, the library also loans laptops, iPads, chargers, power strips, charger packs, white boards and markers, full spectrum "happy" lights, headphones, and outdoor use inflatable loungers.

 Librarians are available to help with research topics, computer use, database searching, and locating library materials, including full-text retrieval.
 Research guides on a variety of pertinent topics, including FAQs and tutorials, are available from a link on the library web page or directly on the research guides web page.